Steve Scott (poet)

 Steve Scott (born 1951) is a poet, spoken word artist, and musician.
 His written work was published by PRIZM Magazine, Radix Magazine, Monolith:UK publications and STRIDE UK publications.
 His music was released on labels such as Exit Records (A&M Records) and Blonde Vinyl.
+Steve's unreleased Moving Pictures album was originally slated for Solid Rock Records.

 Among other artists, he has worked with the 77s, Love Coma, Randy Stonehill, Steven Soles and Charlie Peacock.
 Conference and festival appearances include Cornerstone Festival, Greenbelt Festival, L'Abri Fellowship in England, Biola University, Bali Arts Conference, and Calvary Chapel Pastor's conference.
 He has toured in the Netherlands, Russia, the United Kingdom and the United States.

 In the 1990s, Scott produced Crossing the Boundaries in collaboration with artist Gaylen Stewart.
-The multimedia presentation has toured the United States.
+The multimedia presentation toured the United States.
 In September 2017, Steve announced the release of a new album "Cross My Heat", recorded over a period of eight years.
+This was followed by The Way Of The Sevenfold Secret in November 2023.

+As of the mid-2020s, along with new studio work, an upcoming release of the previously unavailable Emotional Tourist LP (not the 2012 retrospective by the same name) was announced by Alternative Records.
+The long-awaited Solid Rock Records sessions were announced via fan mail as a future two-album set as well.